craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 Vresk's Shack is Hallowed.
 We take a nap and move on.
 To the swamp.

+We reach a fork, the left path has a cloak on a branch worn by a member of our crew!

 ## Stats

 | L. 5 | XP: 12,950 | / 14.0k | (1) Inspiration |